 Someone else is earning interest on the degree you paid for.

-7 Practical Tips on How to Deal with Student Loan Debt
+Practical Tips For Student Loan Debt

 1. Forget About the Grace Period (unless you still don’t have a job)